 General members receive a copy of the Romance Writers Report magazine; have full access to the myRWA website; RWA University; member resources; receive the member rate for RWA conferences, workshops, and contests; and can apply for membership in the PRO and PAN communities.

 General membership is not available to: non-writers who work in the publishing industry, writers whose main pursuit of a writing career is in something other than romance fiction, or writers who are seriously pursuing a career in romance fiction but also work as an editor or reader for a publisher or agent, and whose responsibilities in any way affect whether or not a submitting writer’s work is accepted or rejected by that publisher or agent.
 These individuals must apply for Associate membership within the association.

-RWA asks those applying for Associate membership to indicate (on the membership form) if they fall into one of the following areas:
+RWA asks those pursuing membership as Associates to indicate if they fall into one of the following areas: